sbn-psi/grand-labels/Dawn Bundle Description.md

 * Maintained by the DAWN mission team.
 * Contains metadata relevant to each instrument on DAWN.
 * In the case of GRaND, contains accumulation intervals (TELREADOUT) and state-of-health intervals (TELSOH), associated with each record.
+* For an explanation of TELREADOUT and TELSOH, see (x)

 ### How is the DAWN dictionary used within GRaND